semanux/website/README.md

 - Lukas: Design landing page.
 - Raphael: Past news about submitting the proposal.
 - Raphael: Replace \<div>'s with covering background images in blog and post with actual \<img>
+- Raphael: Larger favicon version should be redone.

 ## Issues